A variety of tools are available to UB students to assist them with achieving academic success and staying on track for timely graduation.

-These are found in the Undergraduate Catalog, where degree information is given for each major/academic program.
+These are found in the Undergraduate Degree & Course Catalog, where degree information is given for each major/academic program.
 (Some majors/academic programs may also have curricular plan information on their departmental website.)

 Strategies, tips and tools are critical to developing the best long-term academic plan and semester course schedules.
 Additional resources for daily, semesterly and four-year planning and academic success skills are available on the Tools & Tutorials page on the Undergraduate Academic Advisement website.

 Computer-based tools that incorporate your personal academic records and which are used for official degree auditing are available in your HUB Student Center.
 The Academic Advisement Report (AAR) should be referred to regularly for assistance with planning course registration and monitoring progress to degree.
 The AAR is very dynamic when used in conjunction with the My Planner tool because you are able to see if your course plans for one or more future semesters will accurately fulfill degree requirements.

 Step-by-step instructions and tutorials on how to use these HUB tools can be found on the registrar website.